Saint Gengulphus was a Burgundian knight of Varennes-sur-Amance in the present

 A very possible reason?
 St Gengulphus has suffered from the peculiar disadvantage that there are elements in the earliest versions of his biography which subsequent ages have found coarse or indelicate.
 These concern not the blameless life of the Saint himself but the unusual nature of the miraculous punishments inflicted upon his adulterous wife and upon her paramour, and have been the subject of censorship and criticism.

-The Psalterium Foundation is very thankful to Paul Trenchard (author/researcher of all the text in the original site – a most serious research effort!) for permission to retrieve this site from Google cache and to expand and utilize it as an instrument to market our planned recording of the St. Gengoux office in the autumn of 2020.
+The Psalterium Foundation is very thankful to Paul Trenchard (author/researcher of all the text in the original site (last edited in 2008/9) – a most serious research effort!) for permission to retrieve this site from Google cache (it had been offline for almost a decade) and to expand and utilize it as an instrument to inform the public and market our planned recording of the St. Gengoux office in May of 2021 (original planning was for autumn of 2020, but delayed due to uncertainties surrounding Covis-19).
 And, for what it’s worth, to encourage – perhaps – a revival in devotion to St. Gengulphus to support those today faced with marital challenges.

 We are pleased to include below Paul Trenchard’s own foreword (written in 2006) for the original site location.

 It would be disgraceful if the light of so good and great a man